fmoissenet/shoulder/README.md

     Note: this algorithm exclude the use of the *.stl files as they are not simply morphed from the reference scapula like the *.ply files are.

-1. *Load the scapula geometries:* A total of 80 scans of scapula geometry were available.
+1. *Load the scapula geometries:* A total of 80 scans of scapula geometry (28 from asymptomatic scapulas and 52 from pathologic scapulas) were available.
 For each scapula, we call the `Scapula.from_reference_scapula` method to either load the geometry from an object file (`*.ply`) or directly store from the geometry itself.
 If the geometry was from a left-hand side scapula, we set the `is_left` parameter to `True`.

 2. *Mirror the geometry if needed:* While loading the geometry, if the scapula was marked as left, we mirror the scapula so that it becomes right-hand side by multiplying the x-axis by -1.